McGuire00/PlayJAM-react-web-app/README.md

 # PlayJAM-react-web-app
-* Web app with integrated Spotify functionality.
+* Web app with integrated Spotify functionality through Spotify's API
 * User can search Spotify music library and create custom playlists that will be saved to their account

 # Preview